The64thGamer/cheeseepedia/content/ylsxfrvy5eh7n3eq/content.md

 ### Prototypes

-A prototype of this plush exists in the 1997-1998 Merch Catalog{{< cite 1 >}} with some minor differences in design.
+A prototype of this plush exists in the 1997-1998 Merch Catalog[1] with some minor differences in design.

 #### Prototype Gallery